 The flexibility it offers leaves room for improvement, and multiple companies over the world have experienced relatively astounding levels of productivity using it.
 It prioritizes interactions between people over rigid tools and procedures.

 How do you know if Agile is the best project management technique for you?

 Agile is not quite as rigid as some of its other techniques.
 If the expected result of your project is certain, you might want to use a different technique.
 This is so because the number of changes that result from using the Agile method might shift you off track eventually.
 A classic one like the Waterfall method, where everything is planned sequentially, can come in handy here.

 However, if your project has a peculiar uncertainty about it, and you cannot possibly determine the result from the start, then you should consider using the Agile management technique.
 That way, you can make whatever changes you want to without going too far off track.
 Alongside that, you should use Agile if:

 - Firstly, you can take risks.

 - Secondly, have flexible team members.

 - Finally, you have team members who are available to meet occasionally to discuss the advancement of the project, etc.

 How can you implement the Agile project management technique in your company?

 Many people are relatively new to the fact that there is such a thing as “techniques for project management,” talk less of how to implement them.
 Some have an idea but are at a loss as to how they can apply them.
 It doesn’t matter which category you belong to.
+One can adopt agile methodology for startups as well as enterprises.
 We have come up with a five-step guide on how to implement Agile in your company.
 They are:

 1 Allow key stakeholders to weigh in